 Like crying, scratching is thus a normal and healthy behavior.
 It can, however, indicate neediness or unhappiness in a cat if she starts clawing things that she shouldn’t just to get a reaction from her owner.
 To some cats, negative attention is better than no attention, and a person who is yelling at their cat is still paying attention to it.

-A cat that paws at their owner’s arm or leg is sending a very clear sign that they want their owner’s attention.
+A cat that paws at its owner’s arm or leg is sending a very clear sign that they want its owner’s attention.

 4. Jumping On Furniture

-Again, jumping onto places is a perfectly normal behavior, and most people don’t object to their cat jumping onto the bed.
-On the other hand, they do object to the cat jumping onto the table when they’re eating or jumping onto the kitchen counter while they’re fixing breakfast.
+Again, jumping onto places is perfectly normal behavior, and most people don’t object to their cat jumping onto the bed.
+On the other hand, they object to the cat jumping onto the table when they’re eating or jumping onto the kitchen counter while fixing breakfast.
 Cats that jump onto places where they don’t belong are often trying to get their owner’s attention.
 For instance, playing with the cat for a bit before cooking may be a good idea.

 5. Knocking Stuff Down

 Sometimes, a cat will knock items off a table or a shelf because they’re curious and want to see what happens.
 Other times, they will be trying to get their owner’s attention, particularly if the owner is nearby.